 Destination from hell.
 Purely from personal opinion, how anybody would willingly want to take a trip like this is mind-boggling.
 The film does a brilliant job of highlighting the lack of safety afforded to foreign travelers on the train.
 As the train reaches Moscow, some of the political nuances are discussed to provide an overview (in a non-lecturing type of way).
 This is all done with great restraint, due to its status of not being a documentary and obviously, no one has signed up for one.
 Mortimer and Harrelson do a decent job of emoting the amount of fear you'd think you'd expect out of a couple under similar circumstances, but otherwise, their performances aren't anything to write home about.

-Director Brad Anderson does little to highlight it as a go-to travel experience.
+Director Brad Anderson does little for Tourism in Moscow.
 The word bleak comes to mind when describing the atmosphere of the train ride.
 So, of course, friendliness afforded to this American couple by other train travelers is troublesome and cause for suspicion.
 The camera pays special attention to the facial expressions of each pertinent character that the audience puts a priority on deciphering the motives of this well-traveled couple.
 Sir Ben Kingsley plays a pivotal role in moving the film's narrative during the middle of the film and of course, his screen presence never hurts.
-The first half brings us more mystery than thriller and vice versa.
-Everything is where it needs to be, no fat or fluff to eat up some screen time.
+The first half brings us more mystery than thriller and then, vice versa.